tillkaeufer/chameleon_neural_network/README.md

 First problem:</br>

 ### Extracting exoplanet parameters using spectra.</br>
-The goal here is to predict atmospheric parameters of exoplanets from their transmission spectra using machine learning.
+The goal here is to predict atmospheric parameters of exoplanets from their transmission spectra using machine learning.<\n>
 You will be provided with a dataset containing synthetic HST/WFC3 transmission spectra of exoplanets and their corresponding parameters.
 The parameters defining the forward models are: isothermal temperature; H2O, HCN and NH3 mixing ratios; and a grey cloud opacity.
 The spectra consist of 13 wavelength bins between 0.8 and 1.6 microns, which match those of the WASP-12b observation in Kreidberg et al., 2015.